 Look behind you and see all the amazing things you’ve done, all the big decisions you’ve made, and the obstacles you’ve overcome.

-6. Sixth Challenge – Recognize the Roots of Who You Are
+Self-Esteem Challenge #6.
+Recognize the Roots of Who You Are

 You can be super creative with this challenge!